The Slope Heuristics in Heteroscedastic Regression: The slope heuristics

 where for all $M\in \mathcal{M}_{n}$,

-The penalty function $ \pen _{\text{id}}$ is called the \textit{ideal penalty}, as it allows to select the oracle, but it is unknown because it depends on the distribution of the data.
-As pointed out by Arlot and Massart \cite{ArlotMassart:09}, the leading idea of penalization in the efficiency problem is thus to give some sharp estimate of the ideal penalty, in order to perform an unbiased or asymptotically unbiased estimation of the risk over the collection of models, leading to a sharp oracle inequality for the selected model.
-A penalty term $ \pen _{\text{opt}}$ is said to be optimal if it achieves an oracle inequality with constant almost one, tending to one when the number $n$ of data tends to infinity.
+The penalty function $ \pen _{\text{id}}$ is called the \textit{ideal penalty} - as it allows to select the oracle - and is unknown because it depends on the distribution of the data.
+As pointed out by Arlot and Massart \cite{ArlotMassart:09}, the main idea of penalization in the efficiency problem is to give some sharp estimate, up to a constant, of the ideal penalty.
+This would yield an (asymptotically) unbiased - or uniformly biased over the collection of models $\mathcal{M}_{n}$ - estimation of the loss.
+Such a penalization would lead to a sharp oracle inequality for the selected model.

+A penalty term $ \pen _{\text{opt}}$ is said to be optimal if it achieves an oracle inequality with leading constant converging to one when the sample size $n$ tends to infinity.